L05Dhruv/python-2-quiz/README.md

 ```

 ## Challenge 3
-In `pb3.py`, create a function that takes a dictionary of student names and their ages as input
+In `pb3.py`, create a function, 'youngest_student', that takes a dictionary of student names and their ages as input
 and returns the name of the youngest student.

 Usage: